Admission Information/Physical Requirements

 - The ability to listen, follow directions, and work with both speed and accuracy.

-Application Deadline and Selection Process
+Applications and Applications Deadline and Selection Process

 It is the applicant's responsibility to ensure all items have been received prior to the deadline date in order for their application to be considered complete.
 Incomplete applications will not be considered in the selection process.
 It is important that interested students have updated transcripts sent in at the end of each semester so that point totals can be updated.